 My 12-year career working in the wine and spirit industry came to an abrupt end in 2020 at the height of the pandemic.
-I’d moved to Los Angeles from Sonoma the year before.
-Suddenly, all the big hotels I worked with were closed and the music festivals, another major part of my job, were canceled.
+I’d moved to Los Angeles from Sonoma, northern California, the year before.
+Suddenly, all the big hotels I worked with were closed and the music festivals, another major part of my job, were cancelled.
 I was laid off, along with so many others in my industry.

 I was faced with the possibility of a whole new life